Geographic coordinate conversion: Datum transformations

 Transformations among datums can be accomplished in a number of ways.
 There are transformations that directly convert geodetic coordinates from one datum to another.
-There are more indirect transforms that convert from geodetic coordinates to ECEF coordinates, transform the ECEF coordinates from one datum to the another, then transform ECEF coordinates of the new datum back to geodetic coordinates.
+There are more indirect transforms that convert from geodetic coordinates to ECEF coordinates, transform the ECEF coordinates from one datum to another, then transform ECEF coordinates of the new datum back to geodetic coordinates.
 There are also grid-based transformations that directly transform from one (datum, map projection) pair to another (datum, map projection) pair.

 Helmert transformation

 Use of the Helmert transform in the transformation from geodetic coordinates of datum $A$ to geodetic coordinates of datum $B$ occurs in the context of a three-step process: